gravitational/teleconsole/README.md

 Teleconsole allows you to start a new shell session and invite your friends into it.

-Launch teleconsole without parameters starts a new session.
 Simply close the session to stop sharing.

 Flags:
-   -f host:port  Invitite joining parties to connect to host:port -L spec       Request port forwarding when joining an existing session -insecure     When set, the client will trust invalid SSL certifates -v            Verbose logging
+   -f host:port  Invite joining parties to connect to host:port -L spec       Request port forwarding when joining an existing session -insecure     When set, the client will trust invalid SSL certifates -v            Verbose logging